Credits

 Want to help improve The Island Problem?
 Join our GitHub community or email us.

-Did we miss anyone? email us.
+Did we miss anyone on this credits list?
+Email us.